 The future of entrepreneurship in Ghana is very bright, thanks to innovators and ecosystem facilitators working tirelessly to create lasting change.
 As we round off what has been the best year in Ghana’s entrepreneurship ecosystem, I want to share some predictions for 2019.

 About this time last year, I wrote that the Ghanaian entrepreneurship ecosystem will see an incremental growth from this year, 2018.
 Well, true to that prediction, the ecosystem has, indeed, flourished.
-There’s been remarkable projects like Google’s AI center, U.S-Ghana Business forum, Vice Chancellor Merkel’s visit, Germany Ghana Investors Forum, UK-Ghana Investment Summit, the inaugural Student Entrepreneurship Week, Euromoney Conference, Prince Charle’s visit and so on.
+There have been remarkable projects like Google’s AI center, U.S-Ghana Business forum, Vice-Chancellor Merkel’s visit, Germany Ghana Investors Forum, UK-Ghana Investment Summit, the inaugural Student Entrepreneurship Week, Euromoney Conference, Prince Charle’s visit and so on.

 From increased funding to new startup clusters to foreign direct investment, below are my predictions about the future of entrepreneurship in Ghana.

 Number 1: An upward funding trend – Startup funding to triple

 Startups in Ghana raised about $20.4M in 2017, an improvement from the $8.67M raised the previous year.
 As at January 2018, African Tech Startups Funding Report released by tech startup news and research platform Disrupt Africa recorded that startups in Ghana had already raised $22.3M.
 By the end of December 2018, interest in funding Ghanaian startups may have increased by more than 150% from last year.